tnecniv22/Blog-Version-2017/_posts/2017-09-11-dejections.md

 ---
 layout: post
 title: "How to be Dejected"
 date: 2017-09-11
 excerpt: "Read this if you want..."
-project: false
-tag:
-- random thoughts
+tags: [random thoughts]
 comments: false
 ---